Inshomothal/Blockchain-Solidity-Learning-Stage-1/README.md

 # Hardhat Section

-This is the code location for the part of the tutorial of [Ultimate Solidity Tutorial: DeFi, Flash Loans, Hacking, NFTs & more!](https://youtu.be/eoQJ6nFZOcs) that focuses on testing smart contracts with hardhat.
+This is the code location for the part of the tutorial of [Ultimate Solidity Tutorial: DeFi, Flash Loans, Hacking, NFTs & more!](https://youtu.be/eoQJ6nFZOcs) that focuses on the NFT real estate escrow smart contracts.
+The completed code from Dapp University can be found [here](https://github.com/dappuniversity/solidity_tutorial).

 # Sample Hardhat Project